iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

 The default settings for Vertiq modules generally allow them to arm when they receive throttle commands between 0% and 12.5%, and by default both PX4 and ArduPilot send 0% commands when properly configured and disarmed.
 So, the default settings on Vertiq modules should allow them to arm immediately when they are connected to a properly configured flight controller on a DroneCAN bus.

-**Because of this, there is no need to change any arming parmeters to complete a basic integration with a PX4 or ArduPilot flight controller.** If you wish to take advantage of these arming features for more complex integrations, refer to the :ref:`Advanced Arming <manual_advanced_arming>` section for more details.
+**Because of this, there is no need to change any arming parameters to complete a basic integration with a PX4 or ArduPilot flight controller.** If you wish to take advantage of these arming features for more complex integrations, refer to the :ref:`Advanced Arming <manual_advanced_arming>` section for more details.

 Bypassing Arming
 ^^^^^^^^^^^^^^^^^^^

-If do not want to use the arming feature at all (not recommended), you can configure your module to immediately apply all DroneCAN throttles to spinning.
+If you do not want to use the arming feature at all (not recommended), you can configure your module to immediately apply all DroneCAN throttles to spinning.
 If your module is set to :ref:`bypass arming on DroneCAN <dronecan_arming_and_bypass>`, then arming is not required for the module to spin when receiving DroneCAN commands.

 CAN Bus Hardware Setup